NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 On the top-right section of the screen, the user can download data about all entities associated with the selected filter.

 * For the case filter, it will download all clinical data.
-* For the filter of the other entities, it will download the corresponding metadata (e.g., for the demographic filter, it will download all demographic data).
+* For all other filters, it will download the corresponding metadata (e.g., for the demographic filter, it will download all demographic data).

 [![GDC Submission Case Summary Download](images/GDC_Submission_Cases_Summary_Download_2.png)](images/GDC_Submission_Cases_Summary_Download_2.png "Click to see the full image.")